Is Printed Collateral & Marketing Dead?

 Provide the details, facts, supporting content and call to action - basically everything that one could need to either call you, pop on your website, view your socials or consider your services.

 Quality Control - Now this is a biggie!
 As a designer, I have and still do hand over print ready files to my clients which does come with a small concern.
 A project can look amazing on screen but when printed on a home desktop printer or at the local “self serve print bar” things go south really quickly.
 My suggestion here would be to work with the printer your designer uses (like I offer here at Barnacle & Lime) OR supply your designer with the name of the printer so they can access the die lines, print profiles and setup guidelines.
 These days there are many platforms that offer cheap printing and yes they do work but my advice would be, get a small run first or go to serious extent to avoid inlet & laser printers that are not of high quality.
 I would like to add to this… there is some terrible quality digital content out there too!
 So regardless of what media you use..go for quality not quantity! and that means social posts, blog posts, online adverts, facebook advert etc etc

 A project can look amazing on screen but when printed on a home desktop printer or at the local “self serve print bar” things go south really quickly.

-International Reach - This is a hard one to give a “simple solution” too and in facet for the service based businesses this information is for, your target should and would be localised, in reach and be based more around your city, state or country.
+International Reach - This is a hard one to give a “simple solution” too but with this post being aimed at service and maker based businesses your target would be more localised, in reach and be based more around your city, state or country.

 Would you like to find out more about design and print services here at Barnacle & Lime?
 CLICK HERE to download the info kit!
 See you in a fortnight - Ebb x